cbismuth/modern-cpp/CONTRIBUTING.md

 GitHub Actions is also enabled on this repository, see [docker.yml](.github/workflows/docker.yml) and all [workflows](https://github.com/cbismuth/modern-cpp/actions).

+Build bits are located in the [docker-entrypoint.sh](docker-entrypoint.sh) script.

 ### Code formatting and checks

 Code formatting and checks are wrapped within the Docker build script, see [docker-build.sh](docker-build.sh).